 The Qubah Mosque lies on the site where Prophet Muhammad (SAW) built the first mosque after migrating from Madinah.
 The architect attempted to incorporate the older structure into the design initially but the mosque was completely replaced with a new structure on the client's decision.
 The mosque complex consists of a rectangular prayer chamber, courtyard, women’s prayer area, ablution facilities, offices, shops, library, and residential areas.

 The main prayer hall is characterized by six large domes.
 There are four minarets on the corners of the mosque building.
 Each minaret has an octagonal shaft resting on a square base.
-The shaft takes the circular form as it approaches the top.
+The shaft takes a circular form as it approaches the top.
 Two balconies rest on muqarnas vaults on each minaret.
 The complex was built in 1986.

 The Qiblatain Mosque was built in 1987 in Madinah.
 The site of the mosque carries a significant value to Muslim worshippers praying here who were said to shift the direction of prayer from qibla in Jerusalem to that in Mecca with Allah’s will.
 The design and detailing of the mosque are inspired by historical architecture.
 It can accommodate 2000 worshippers.
 The prayer hall is characterized by two minarets and two large domes establishing an axis in the direction of Mecca.

 The main dome is resting on a drum with windows to allow light inside the hall.
 Another dome is connected to the main dome by a cross vault to signify the change in direction from one qibla direction to the other.